 In the era of “don’t move, improve”, Scenario finds itself among the top residential architecture studios in London for high-end home extensions.
-We know that the cost of extensions in London can be limiting, so we do our best to ensure every penny you spend translates to a high-functioning, high-spec package.
+We know that the House Extension Costs in London can be limiting, so we do our best to ensure every penny you spend translates to a high-functioning, high-spec package.
 Our distinctive and spacious house extensions – from simple single-storey extensions to larger side-return extensions, rear extensions and basement extensions – give new purpose to period properties and raise the bar for what a small architecture practice can achieve.

 We established Scenario in 2007 with a vision to maximise living spaces to their greatest potential on a practical, reasonable budget.
 Our boutique practice takes a considered, efficient approach to our clients’ needs and desires, making the cost of building an extension accessible.

 Our landmark project Scenario House, an East London Victorian home with a unique, light-filled side-return extension, was covered widely by the media and shortlisted for several prestigious architecture prizes – including the 2018 RIBA London Awards.
 It demonstrates our innovative, economical approach to opening up period properties for 21st century lifestyles.

 Your house extension project

 Starting your house extension

 If you plan to tackle a house extension in London, we’re happy to help, whether you’re planning a single-storey extension, side-return extension, basement extension or rear extension.